 Walmart & Thrive ZP Partnership Gives Life To Shifting Brand Values

 Walmart’s partnership with Thrive Global, a behavioral change technology company started by Arianna Huffington, is based on the belief that every individual has the power to transform their life by making small, healthier choices.
 Walmart employees and their families were encouraged to begin a 21-day challenge, starting September 1, and share their successes with others via the Thrive ZP app.
 The Walmart/Thrive ZP challenge inspired users to incrementally celebrate progress as they were encouraged to make “better choices” every day.
-“At Walmart, I've seen firsthand how small changes lead to big results, for both our associates and our customers,” said David Hoke, Senior Director of Associate Health and Wellbeing at Walmart.
-Research has revealed that workplace culture is the most significant factor in worker engagement and wellbeing, and the inspirational success stories from over 230,000 entries on Thrive ZP app confirm the positive cultural shift.
+“At Walmart, I've seen firsthand how small changes lead to big results, for both our associates and our customers,” said David Hoke, senior director of health and well-being at Walmart.
+Research has revealed that workplace culture is the most significant factor in worker engagement and well-being, and the inspirational success stories from over 230,000 entries on Thrive ZP app confirm the positive cultural shift.

 CVS & Amazon Focus on Total Health

 CVS Health, the largest pharmacy chain in the U.S., and Amazon, the largest online retailer, are each forming strategic partnerships to expand and improve the health and wellness of their employees and consumers.
 The scope and scale of the CVS and Amazon health and wellness programs show a focus on “total health”— the physical, mental and social well-being for all.